 But are you sure that the things that you take for granted, are the same things what your customers take for granted?

-As far as your customers are concerned, your business value is far more that the product or service that you sell.
-It’s also about the 1001 other elements to your proposition that helps create the feeling of “value” in your customers mind, that contributes to the delivery of the buying experience.
+As far as your customers are concerned, your business value is usually far more that the product or service you sell.
+It’s also about the 1001 other elements to your proposition that helps create the feeling of “value” in your customers’ mind, that contributes to the delivery of a positive and pleasurable buying experience.
+Without that ‘special something’, customers see you as just another vendor.

+The customer experience component is different for every business.
 It’s your product’s packaging.
 The speed, design, and ease-of-use of your website.
 The 60-day returns policy, two-year warranty, and free delivery.
-Since these things are part of the offering, they should also be part of the value proposition that you’re marketing to your customers.
-They may be obvious to you, but it doesn’t necessarily follow that they’re obvious to your customers.
+Since these things are part of the offering, they should also be part of the value proposition you’re marketing to your customers.
+Sure they may be blindingly obvious to you, but it doesn’t necessarily follow that they’re obvious to your customers.
 However seemingly obvious, such items should feature in your company’s communications efforts.

 Just because certain parts of a product/service are deemed to be conventional or standard, it doesn’t mean that they’re not part of the value statement.
 It may seem like you’re stating the obvious, but oftentimes your market needs such assurances.
 As I’ve mentioned before, it’s wrong to assume.